 As for enhancing your operational model, machine learning tools can dramatically reduce the amount of time email marketers spend on manual segmentation tasks.
 In a recent report, we found that most marketing teams spend more than 36 hours per week on manual email segmentation.
 70% of marketers reported that machine learning would eliminate manual processes (like content selection, content development and list building) and allow them to shift those work hours to more strategic initiatives, like program planning and scaling.

-For a deeper look at these benefits and more, download The Game Changer’s Guide to Individualizing Content Experiences.
+For a deeper look at these benefits and more, download our guide: How to Master Individualization to Delight Your Customers.

 Marissa leads marketing at OneSpot.